 Thunder Tower Harley-Davidson will host an inaugural “Hogs and Dogs for American Heroes” fundraiser Saturday, August 30, 11 a.m., 190 Pontiac Business Center Drive, Elgin, to benefit the Columbia-based service dog training organization, PAALS (Palmetto Animal Assisted Life Services). www.paals.org.

 The Columbia Museum of Art will host an exhibition of the most famous and beloved of American illustrators, Norman Rockwell: Behind the Camera, on view October 17, 2014–January 8, 2015. columbiamuseum.org.

-Summer Dance with Heart ’n Soul will be Friday August 1, 7–10:30 p.m., the Lourie Center, 1650 Park Circle.
+Lourie Center’s End of Summer Dance will be held Friday September 19, 7:30–10:30 p.m., 1650 Park Circle.
 779-1971 or www.louriecentersc.com.

 Third annual Martha’s Market will be held Saturday, September 13, 9 a.m.–2 p.m., Union United Methodist Church Family Ministry Center, 7582 Woodrow Street, Irmo.
 781-3013 or www.unionunitedmethodist.org.